-Living on campus at The College at Brockport means more than just a place to sleep.
+Living on campus at SUNY Brockport means more than just a place to sleep.
 Instead of a housing model, Residential Life/Learning Communities developed a residential curriculum that provides an intentional, sequential experience for our students so they are supported, challenged and connect formal classroom learning with personal growth.
 The Residential Life/Learning Communities staff strive to enhance the experience of each of our residential students by providing developmentally appropriate educational initiatives, academic intervention and community building experiences.
 Striving to create a residential community and connecting students to campus opportunities and services is a priority.
 Through a careful and comprehensive assessment program, Residential Life/Learning Communities assesses student needs and provides support in fulfilling those needs.
 We coordinate efforts with a developmental student conduct system, Living Learning Communities and academic intervention to ensure a safe living learning environment where all students can be successful members of the campus community.

 Living Learning Communities provide intentional housing placements based on interest or major, to promote an enriching, educational housing option.
 Living Learning Community activities include field trips, guest speakers, faculty collaboration, mentoring and some include a tutoring program.

 The Office of Residential Life/Learning Communities developed a Residential Education Curriculum that contributes to student success by promoting engagement, holistic student development and learning.
 Drafting of learning outcomes for residential students, specific residential populations and student leaders provide direction and intention to the work of our professional and student staff.
 Research indicates that the more students are involved on campus, the more likely they are to persist to graduation.
 More importantly, engagement helps less well prepared students succeed.
 Essentially, this Residential Education Curriculum focuses on student needs within a group as well as individually.